 For info on the markets of Abu Dhabi take a look at my previous posts for:

 - Mina Port markets: Fishmarket, Iranian Souk, Fruit & Vegetable Market and the Plant Souk

 - ‘The Market’ at Mushrif Mall – a permanent air-conditioned indoor market.
 This is still a great place to buy the freshest and cheapest fruits and veg, fish and meat though quite a few vendors have closed down since the original post was written.
 Meat is best pre-ordered in advance to get exactly what you want.

 - Ripe Organic Market at Mushrif Park (not on during summer months)

 - Ripe Organic Market at St. Regis, Saadiyat (indoors during summer, outdoors during winter)

 - Mawasim Organic Market at WTCAD.
-They also have a permanent shop now too which is great, you can find it on the corner of Al Dhafra Street & Al Khaleej Al Arabi streets, or call them on +971 2 554 4038.
+Although this market has now stopped at WTCAD, Mawasim have a permanent shop of their own which is great.
+You can find it on the corner of Al Dhafra Street & Al Khaleej Al Arabi streets, or call them on +971 2 554 4038.

 It also comes down to what you buy – if you have very specific tastes and only want to buy imported international brands (there’s not much you can’t find here!), then in any supermarket you’re likely to find your bill to be very high, but if you look around and start experimenting with local produce and local brands you will soon find your shopping can be very cheap – and discover a whole new world of tastes and ideas in the process!